 Raw materials, energy, water, and various services are important production factors for Tikkurila.
-Direct materials, which account for about 60% of purchases, are fillers, binders, pigments, solvents, additives, and packaging materials, mainly metal, plastic, and cardboard.
+Direct materials, which during 2021 accounted for about 71 % of purchases, are fillers, binders, pigments, solvents, additives, and packaging materials, mainly metal, plastic, and cardboard.

 'A Colourful Tomorrow' is Tikkurila's Sustainability programme, through which we are able to develop our responsibility efforts in a strategic manner.
 It also defines the goals and indicators of our responsibility.

 In sourcing, our main targets focus on sustainable supply chain, climate change mitigation, and recycled packaging materials.

 Tikkurila only cooperates with suppliers who meet our criteria and cooperation principles.
 We require suppliers and partners to comply with Tikkurila's Code of Conduct ('House Rules') and to meet quality, safety, environmental, and social responsibility requirements.